Loubnaelghazi/big-data/README.md

 This project was supervised by Prof. El Yussfi Yasyn.

 ## Technologies Used
-- **Apache Flume**: For collecting, aggregating, and moving large amounts of log data.
+- **Apache Kafka**: For collecting, aggregating, and moving large amounts of log data.
 - **Apache Hadoop**: For distributed storage and processing of large data sets.
 - **Apache Spark**: For big data processing with modules for streaming, SQL, machine learning, and graph processing.
 - **MongoDB**: A NoSQL database for storing data in flexible, JSON-like documents.